Internon/inter-recon/README.md

     - dns
       - dnsrecon/
         - {DNSNAME}-{HOST}-dnsrecon.txt -> Zone transfer attack
+    - documentation
+      - {IP}.md -> template with some information inside to make the documentation
+      - evidences
+        - {IP} -> Folder to add the evidences of all the IPs attacked

 ## To-Do:
+  - Add URLs status files from wfuzz directly on documentation (200, 401, 403, 503 in order to don't forget to check anything)
   - Include on vulnerability scan the "OPENVAS scan"
   - Include on web scan the URL and domains catching from http URLs found by wfuzz
   - Include a new scan type that is OSINT, that can execute some get information from web or from diferent script executions.